ricardomm7/leaflink/docs/sprintC/us022/01.requirements-engineering/Readme.md

 * Implement appropriate permissions and access controls to restrict the ability to add agenda entries to authorized GSM users only.
 * Ensure that the list of green spaces is maintained and updated to reflect current management responsibilities.
-* Provide feedback and error messages to GSM in case of any issues during the entry process.